Bignor Roman Villa

-Our verdict: I didn't know what to expect when we visited Bignor, but gosh was I ever impressed!
+I didn't know what to expect when we visited Bignor, but gosh was I ever impressed!
 The site is laid out on a sloping hillside, set in a lovely wooded area.
 Its so peaceful that you could almost imagine yourself transported back in time to the Roman period!
 The main mosaics are protected by a series of linked thatched buildings, and outside these buildings are further foundation walls showing the extent of the villa complex.
 The museum area was small, but interesting, with objects found on the site, including a couple of children's skeletons.

 The very friendly guide told us that Romans did not consider infants to be fully fledged people, so when they died young they were not buried in a proper burial ground away from habitation, but wherever a spot could be found - in this case close to the villa, where they were discovered during excavation of the mosaics.